 It Takes a Lot of Water to Produce Almond Milk, but Dairy is Still Worse

 Considering this is one of the few valid points we found in the article, we’ll just get this one out of the way first.
 Yes, it takes quite a bit of water to produce almond milk, but when you really look into it, dairy is still worse.
-Specifically, it requires 30 gallons of water to produce one gallon of milk – in comparison, it only requires 23 gallons of water to produce a gallon of almond milk.
+Specifically, it requires 30 gallons of water to produce one glass of milk – in comparison, it only requires 23 gallons of water to produce a glass of almond milk.
 While, yes, this does seem like a startling amount of water to be used for a teeny tiny almond, let’s not forget that the average dairy farm uses 3.4 million gallons of water … per day.
 This water is used to hydrate cows and clean milking parlor walls, floors, and equipment.
 So… pretty much don’t point fingers when your hands are dirty.

 The Livestock Industry is Poisoning the Air, the Almond Industry Isn’t